-- Real scientists, not the pseudoscientists like Bigtree who cherry pick anything that supports their ignorance, like to formulate conclusions from a large body of data.
-Epidemiological studies that support the fundamental clinical trials often lead to the best information about a new vaccine.
+- Real scientists, not the pseudoscientists like Bigtree who cherry-pick anything that supports their ignorance, like to formulate conclusions from a large body of data.
+Epidemiological studies that support fundamental clinical trials often provide the best information about a new vaccine.
 That’s why we know that there are no safety signals with the HPV vaccine.
-That’s why know that the HPV vaccine prevents cancer.
+That’s why we know that the HPV vaccine prevents cancer.
 Not the uninformed and laughable claims of a misinformed fool like Bigtree.

-- Del Bigtree is wrong again about everything, but he is particularly wrong about his demand for some magical placebo-controlled clinical trials.
+- Anti-vaxxers, like Bigtree, are usually wrong again about everything regarding any vaccine, but they are particularly wrong about his demand for some magical placebo-controlled clinical trials.

 - Randomized, double-blind, placebo-controlled clinical trials should be done for vaccines only if it is ethical, meaning that it is a novel vaccine where the placebo arm of the trial doesn’t endanger the health of children or adults.

 - Although I am focusing on the regulatory requirements of the FDA, it is similar across the world.
-Many countries allow preclinical and clinical data used in an NDA in one country to be used in another one.
+Many countries allow preclinical and clinical data used in a BLA or NDA in one country to be used in another.
 Most countries do not expect or require a pharmaceutical company to repeat clinical trials in their own countries.
 In fact, most clinical trials these days have research sites that are global.